nEDM-TUM/Python-Slow-Control/index.md

 but a few things are important.

 * Use a `2.7.x` version of `python`.
+* It is possible that all `pip` commands will require an administrator console.
 * Install `txaio`:
 {% highlight bash %}
 pip install txaxio==2.0.2